 Please review the list of publications in progress and any previously published manuscripts before you request BMS data to avoid duplication.
 To gain access to the data please follow the simple procedures described in this data access fact sheet (pdf download).

 When you request data you will need to have an understanding of the variables included in the dataset, including how they are coded and when they were collected.
-The BMS Data Dictionary (excel file download) contains all of this information.
-To see what the paper surveys look like, along with the related variable names, you can view the current BMS Codebook (pdf download) that consists of the newest BMS data collection forms (data collection begun in 2022).
-Click here for the previous version of the BMS Codebook (pdf download) (data collected using these forms from 2018-2022).
+The BMS Data Dictionary contains all of this information.
+To see what the paper surveys look like, along with the related variable names, you can view the current BMS Codebook (pdf download) that consists of the newest BMS data collection forms (data collection begun in 2023).

 Because it's a long term project (data has been collected since 1993) that has changed over time, using the BMS database can be complicated.
 Click here for a PowerPoint presentation that guides you through the BMS Data Dictionary and provides more information about using the database.
 As an additional tool, this PDF provides an overview of what variables have been collected at which time points since 1993.